People's Mojahedin Organization of Iran: Removal of designation

 The United Kingdom lifted the MEK's designation as a terrorist group in June 2008, followed by the Council of the European Union on 26 January 2009.
 It was also lifted in the United States following a decision by U.S. Secretary of State Hillary Clinton on 21 September 2012 and lastly in Canada on 20 December 2012.

-The Council of the European Union removed the group's terrorist designation following the Court of Justice of the European Union's 2008 ruling, which criticized France for failing to reveal new supposed evidence that the MEK posed a terrorist threat.
+The Council of the European Union removed the group's terrorist designation following the Court of Justice of the European Union's 2008 ruling, which criticised France for failing to reveal new supposed evidence that the MEK posed a terrorist threat.
 The EU courts declared that the listing was unlawful because of "serious procedural failures" and lack of evidence connecting the MEK with terrorist activities.
 Delisting allowed MEK to pursue tens of millions of dollars in frozen assets and lobby in Europe for more funds.
 It also removed the terrorist label from MEK members at Camp Ashraf in Iraq.